actualbudget/docs/docs/budgeting/categories.md

 You can manage your categories in the budget page.
 Actual supports both expense and income categories.

+Get some backgrond information on budget categories in our [starting fresh](/docs/getting-started/starting-fresh#2-setting-up-your-budget-categories) guide.

 ## Add a category

 1. Hover over the category group and press the down arrow